 The take-away: if medical groups want to protect their valuable relationships with their patients, they periodically need to have counsel review their non-compete agreements with their doctors and physician assistants, especially when opening new locations.
 Moreover, this area of the law is not statutory but driven by case law and, therefore, non-competition agreements should be reviewed from time-to-time to ensure they remain enforceable as case law changes.

-Steven I. Adler, Esq., Co-Chair of the Labor and Employment department at Mandelbaum Barrett is available to answer any questions about restrictive covenants you may have.
+Steven I. Adler, Esq., Co-Chair of the Labor and Employment department at Mandelbaum Barrett PC is available to answer any questions about restrictive covenants you may have.